syncfusion-content/wpf-docs/wpf/SfDataGrid/Search.md

 {% endhighlight %}
 {% endtabs %}

-You can change the display element of each column by creating new renderer for the particular column and assign to corresponding celltype in SfDataGrid.CellRenderers.
+You can change the display element of each column by creating new renderer for the particular column and assign to corresponding cell type in SfDataGrid.CellRenderers.

 {% tabs %}
 {% highlight c# %}